ejvillablancaLab/LXR_in_regeneration_and_tumorigenesis/README.md

 ***
 ### Analysis Description

-The list of all analysis done in the manuscript are described below:
+The list of all analysis done in the manuscript are described below:<br/>
 Extended Data Figure (EDF)

 | Analysis | Notebook | Description | Conda Environment | Figure |